rpragana/rssReader/README.md

 After the program starts in the browser, you have to choose a subject to fetch all news about that subject.

+## NOTES:

+**The newer released version have caching implemented in the server.
+All rss feeds already visited are cached and refreshed if older than 120 minutes (in the future we'll have this configurable).
+This makes the browser application much faster.**

 You may find interesting to visit my personal homepage at http://pragana.net or send me an email asking for features or suggesting me some improvements.
 You are welcome.